kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-in-place-update-hooks.md

 Users should care ONLY about the desired state (as of today).

-Cluster API is responsible to choose the best strategy to achieve desired state, and with the introduction of update extensions, Cluster API is expanding the set of tools Cluster API can use to achieve the desired state.
+Cluster API is responsible to choose the best strategy to achieve desired state, and with the introduction of update extensions, Cluster API is expanding the set of tools that can be used to achieve the desired state.

 If external update extensions can not cover the totality of the desired changes, CAPI will fall back to Cluster API’s default, immutable rollouts.